imineev/helidon-conference/README.md

 We now want to add additional files to be able to override configuration on each environment.
 Let's add `conf/se.yaml` and `conf/mp.yaml` files as configuration sources.
+It can be done on same level as   - helidon-quickstart-mp and helidon-quickstart-se directories

 As we want to read these as files, we either must configure the path as absolute, or start the application from the correct directory.